ember-learn/guides-source/guides/release/models/customizing-serializers.md

-In Ember Data, serializers format the data sent to and received from the backend store.
-By default, Ember Data serializes data using the [JSON:API](http://jsonapi.org/) format.
-If your backend uses a different format, Ember Data allows you to customize the serializer or use a different serializer entirely.
+In EmberData, serializers format the data sent to and received from the backend store.
+By default, EmberData serializes data using the [JSON:API](http://jsonapi.org/) format.
+If your backend uses a different format, EmberData allows you to customize the serializer or use a different serializer entirely.

-Ember Data ships with 3 serializers.
+EmberData ships with 3 serializers.
 The [`JSONAPISerializer`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer) is the default serializer and works with JSON:API backends.
 The [`JSONSerializer`](https://api.emberjs.com/ember-data/release/classes/JSONSerializer)